TheMarmots/ArchKatas2022/Brainstorming/Actors, Actions & Significant Scenarios.md

 # Actors, Actions & Significant Scenarios

-The Actors on the system (typically the human users but can also include other systems) and the actions they take help to form the key scenarios, or flows, of the system.
-The following identifies the significant actors, actions and key scenarios that will inform the architecture of the Farmacy Family system.
+The following identifies the significant actors, actions and key scenarios that will inform the architecture of the Spotlight project.
+This is useful to gain a overall sense for what needs to be provided by the service.
 ## Actors & Actions

 The identified actors their actions are as follows: